Meaning and Name Origin

 Bertha is a very popular first name for females (#156 out of 4276, Top 4%) and also a very popular surname for both adults and children (#27992 out of 88799, Top 32%).
 (2000 U.S. Census)

-Displayed below is the baby name popularity of the name Bertha for girls.
-Bertha reached its highest rank of #8 in the U.S. in 1880-1889.
-(2014 statistics).
+Presented below is the baby name popularity of Bertha for girls.
+Bertha reached its peak position of #8 in the U.S. then, but is not ranked currently.
+(2014 Birth Statistics)

 Shown below is an analysis of the usage of the girl name Bertha and corresponding names.
 Prominent alternative forms of Bertha are Berta, Bertie, Bird, Birdie and Birtha.
 Usage of these girl names reached its most widespread during the years 1880-1889 and is now much less, with the forms Berta, Bertha, Bertie and Birdie becoming less trendy.
 (Top 1000 Baby Names Records, 2014)